Sorry, you need to enable JavaScript to visit this website.

 Cross-sector coordination and monitoring of ELET interventions

 Official monitoring reports and evaluations undertaken to assess the effectiveness of the measures implemented and the level of cooperation between stakeholders, have not be published by the MESY.
+However, the Cyprus National Addictions Authority releases an annual report (Ετήσιες Εκθέσεις) each year, explicitly highlighting the cooperation among the involved authorities in the actions and programs being implemented.

 In an attempt to safeguard young people’s continuous participation in education and training, the Ministry of Labour and Social Insurance also launched between 2014-2017 the National Action Plan for Youth Employment which implements the Youth Guarantee Recommendation in Cyprus.
 It endorses a wide range of actions that aim to reinforce youth employment and activate young people (especially NEETs) as regards available employment schemes, encourage them to register at the Public Employment Service and provide substantial help in job search, education or training opportunities.
 Development, monitoring and evaluation is overseen by a cross-sectoral Working Group which was established for the preparation of the National Action Plan for Youth Employment.
 This working group includes representatives from all implementing bodies, social partners, and youth organisations.

 Between 2023-2029, training programmes for young people not in employment, education, or training (NEETs) will be offered on a national level by the Human Resource Development Authority of Cyprus (Αρχή Ανάπτυξης Ανθρώπινου Δυναμικού Κύπρου).
-The programmes are funded under European Social Fund plus (ESF+) [Programme Priority “Supporting Youth Employment”, Specific Objective “Promoting the Employment of the Unemployed”], focusing at the acquisition of basic knowledge and skills, such as literacy, mathematical skills, digital and technological skills, interpersonal skills, entrepreneurship.
+The programmes are funded under the European Social Fund plus (ESF+) [Programme Priority “Supporting Youth Employment”, Specific Objective “Promoting the Employment of the Unemployed”], focusing on the acquisition of basic knowledge and skills, such as literacy, mathematical skills, digital and technological skills, interpersonal skills, entrepreneurship.
 Their aim is to help NEETs integrate into the labour market and upgrade their existing knowledge and skills.